MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.StatusCode** - Status code of the operation result

 - **RMS.Url** - The URL of Rights Management Service Server

+#### watchAppV2

+This event allows us to detect and fix possible issues with capabilities on your Apple Watch such as receiving notifications and responding to emails.

+The following fields are collected:

+- **app_action** - Tells us the types of action the user took on the Apple watch, such as “archive_message” to help us detect issues related to a specific action such as being unable to successfully archive messages on the Apple Watch

+- **is_watch_app_installed** - Tells us if the user has installed our Apple Watch app on their device

+- **is_complication_enabled** - Tells us if the user has added Outlook to their Apple Watch screen to help us detect issues related to Apple Watch screens

+- **watch_os** - Tells us the OS version of the Apple Watch they have installed to help us detect issues related to specific OS versions of the Apple Watch

 ### *Application status and boot subtype*